 - May 31st - June 2nd: ACE 31 Move-in & Opening Retreat

 - June 3rd: ACE 31 First Day of Classes

 Note, other important dates for Summer 2024 can be found here.

 The only substantive difference between the two application timelines is that prospective applicants who choose to apply on the fall timeline will be asked to respond to an offer of admission without knowing the specifics of their teaching placement.
 Those who apply on our spring timeline will be notified of the details of their placement decision prior to their commitment deadline.

+Yes.
 In addition to our fall application timeline, ACE is happy to work with prospective applicants to conduct an expedited application and interview process if another offer conflicts with the presented ACE application timelines; ACE will need written documentation of the offer and its deadline.
-If applicants think this scenario may arise, they are encouraged to contact Michael Comuniello (firstname.lastname@example.org, 574.631.6561) as soon as possible.
+If this situation is relevant to your application, please contact Michael Comuniello (firstname.lastname@example.org, 574.631.6561) as soon as possible.

 ACE welcomes candidates from all academic disciplines, including education majors.
 We place teachers:

 - in self-contained elementary classrooms (2nd through 5th grades)

 - in middle school content areas (6th through 8th grades)